Thermal Bootstrap of Matrix Quantum Mechanics: Thermal bootstrap

 Generalizing (\ref{ftineq}), the following theorem (Theorem 3 of \cite{Fawzi_2018}) reformulates $K^n_{m,k}$, as an approximation and a rigorous relaxation of the thermal bootstrap condition (\ref{kmseqn}), in the form of an SDP problem: $(A,B,{\cal T})\in K^n_{m,k}$ if and only if there exist a set of matrices $T_1,\cdots,T_m$, $Z_0,\cdots,Z_k\in H^n$ such that \ie &Z_0=B,~\sum_{j=1}^mw_jT_j=-2^{-k}{\cal T},~{ }~\succeq~0,~{\rm and} ~~{ }~\succeq~0 \fe for $i=0,\cdots,k-1$ and $j=1,\cdots,m$.

-In other words, the variables of the SDP reformulation of (\ref{kmseqn}) are the original $A,B,{\cal T}=\B C$ that are subject to the linear constraints that follow from the Schwinger-Dyson equations on thermal expectation values, together with the $m$ auxiliary matrices $T_j$ and $k$ auxiliary matrices $Z_i$ that are required to satisfy (\ref{app:SDPform}).
+In other words, the variables of the SDP reformulation of (\ref{kmseqn}) are the original $A,B,{\cal T}=\B C$ that are subject to the linear constraints that follow from the stationary state conditions on thermal expectation values, together with the $m$ auxiliary matrices $T_j$ and $k$ auxiliary matrices $Z_i$ that are required to satisfy (\ref{app:SDPform}).

 Before closing this subsection, it is worth mentioning that instead of the SDP relaxation adopted in this work, a convex optimization directly implementing (\ref{kmseqn}) using the interior-point method is also possible.
-The relevant self-concordant barrier function has been recently constructed in \cite{Fawzi:2022glt}.\footnote{We thank Hamza Fawzi and Kerry He for relevant discussions.}
+The relevant self-concordant barrier function has been recently constructed in \cite{Fawzi:2022glt} and implemented on a solver \cite{He:2024dco}.\footnote{We thank Hamza Fawzi and Kerry He for relevant discussions.}